rackslab/FireHPC/README.md

 [<user>@login ~]$ curl -H "X-SLURM-USER-NAME: ${USER}" -H "X-SLURM-USER-TOKEN: ${SLURM_JWT}" http://admin:6820/slurm/v0.0.39/nodes
 ```

-When you are done, you can clean up everything for a zone with this command:
+When you are done, you can clean up everything for a cluster with this command:

 ```
-$ firehpc clean --zone hpc
+$ firehpc clean --cluster hpc
 ```

 ## Authors